doriguzzi/lucid-ddos/README.md

 ### First step

 The traffic pre-processing operation comprises two steps.
 The first parses the file with the labels (if needed) all extracts the features from the packets of all the ```pcap``` files contained in the source directory.
 The features are grouped in flows, where a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
 Flows are bi-directional, therefore, packet (srcIP,srcPort,dstIP,dstPort,proto) belongs to the same flow of (dstIP,dstPort,srcIP,srcPort,proto).
-The result, is a set of intermediate binary files with extension ```.data```.
+The result is a set of intermediate binary files with extension ```.data```.

 This first step can be executed with command:

 ```
-python3 lucid-dataset-parser.py --dataset_type SYN2020 --dataset_folder ./sample-dataset/ --packets_per_flow 10 --dataset_id SYN2020 --traffic_type all --time_window 10
+python3 lucid_dataset_parser.py --dataset_type SYN2020 --dataset_folder ./sample-dataset/ --packets_per_flow 10 --dataset_id SYN2020 --traffic_type all --time_window 10
 ```

 This will process in parallel the two files, producing a file named ```10t-10n-SYN2020-preprocess.data```.
 In general, the script loads all the ```pcap``` files contained in the folder indicated with option ```--dataset_folder``` and starting with prefix ```dataset-chunk-```.
 The files are processed in parallel to minimise the execution time.